protecode-sc/helm-chart/README.md

 ### 2025.9.1
 * Upgrade frontend container to 2025.9.2 and worker container to 2025.9.2.
 * Increased keep-alive timeouts in Ingress.

-### 2025.x.x
-* Replace minio with versitygw due to new minio policy of not building containers anymore.
-Minio is still available in helm chart in case switch to versitygw is not possible.
-* Update minimum requirements in documentation.
-* BDBA now expects that bundled versitygw/minio secrets are stored in "bdba-objstore-secrets".
-  BDBA 2025.12.0 will automatically provision new secret on install/upgrade.
-* Update documentation on external rabbitmq configuration (namely `max_message_size` parameter).

 ### 2025.9.0
 * Upgrade containers to 2025.9.0.